PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Layout-pass-set-2 channel/pre-add characterization checkpoint

+The refreshed inventory selects `_layout_opt_channel_shuffle_gather_results` followed immediately by `_layout_opt_preadd_mean_attention_results`.
+Both are unconditional inside the second `optimize_layout_transpose_chains` guard.
+The first wrapper uses `channel_shuffle_gather_context`, which aliases `session.model_ir_pass_context`, and enables only `include_post_gather_cleanup=True`; the second wrapper uses `attention_recovery_context`, whose `pass_context` is that exact session context.

+The characterization fixes the complete seven-slot channel and seven-slot pre-add schemas, nested mean-attention callback identity, source adjacency, option policy, observation-only results, and both compatibility wrappers.
+The recorded `cleanup.layout_pass_set_2.slice_logistic_concat_tail` phase is the predecessor; recorded `cleanup.layout_pass_set_2.sa_pa_mirrorpad` is the successor.

+Production is unchanged pending `passes/layout_pass_set_2_channel_preadd_orchestration.py` and `run_layout_pass_set_2_channel_preadd_recovery()`.
+That owner must call `run_channel_shuffle_gather()` with the exact `context.pass_context` and `include_post_gather_cleanup=True`, then call `run_preadd_mean_attention_recovery(context)`, returning both complete tuples in source order and by identity.
+The lowerer must replace only the two selected locals with `_layout_pass_set_2_channel_preadd_results`, passing the original `attention_recovery_context` and preserving both recorded phase boundaries.

+Focused sequential validation reports `2 passed, 1 xfailed`; complete reference-based affected validation reports `424 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Production, the 41-result inventory, and the exactly 128-ID/128-owner phase store are unchanged.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized owner and lowerer replacement, convert the strict xfail to runtime order/context/option/result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected inventory reduction from 41 to 40, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.